HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -themeName <value>
     ```

-    If `themeName` option is not provided, a list of WebDAV themes is dislayed.
-This list lets the user pick which themes they want to pull.
+    Starting from CF 214, if `themeName` option is not provided, a list of WebDAV themes are dislayed and user may select a theme to pull into their local.

     ```shell
     $ dxclient livesync pull-theme -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -themePath <themePath>